Digital Estate Planning: Who Inherits Your Online Accounts?

 Digital Estate Planning – 4 Steps

 - Identify & List all of your online accounts that require a password.
 Don’t forget memberships and subscriptions that might have an online component.
 Logging each entry into a secure password manager as you identify them can save you the security risk of writing them down on a piece of paper or putting them in an unrestricted spreadsheet.
-SpeedyPassword, for example, has an export function that will build you a complete list of all the accounts logged in the program at just the click of a button.
+Many password managers have an export function that will build you a complete list of all the accounts logged in the program at just the click of a button.

 - Choose a “trustee” who will be the sole person allowed access to your digital assets.
 It might be a spouse, adult child or close friend who is the best fit for you.
 Above all, it should be someone you trust to properly handle the responsibility, and act according to your wishes.